 Policies

-What are the latest implementations in AI robotics?
+What are the latest AI robotics models?

 How it works:

-- You record episodes of your robot performing a task.
+- You record episodes of your robot performing a task. (e.g., picking up a lego brick).

-- The model learns from this data and enacts a policy based on it.
+- The model learns from this data and enacts a policy based on it. (e.g., it will pick up the lego brick no matter where it is placed).

 Why use ACT?